-USF Health’s Allergy and Immunology team includes national experts who provide a full range of in-depth diagnostic services and cutting-edge treatment for infants, children, and adults.
+The USF Health Allergy and Immunology team includes national experts who provide a full range of in-depth diagnostic services and cutting-edge treatment for infants, children, and adults.

-The team provides a personalized approach to diagnosing and treating those with allergic rhinitis, asthma, food allergy, urticaria, angioedema, eczema, and allergic reactions to medications and insects.
-The program is nationally recognized as one of the Food Allergy & Research Education (FARE) Clinical Network Centers of Excellence.
+The USF Health Allergy and Immunology program is nationally recognized as one of the Food Allergy & Research Education (FARE) Clinical Network Centers of Excellence.
 In partnership with Johns Hopkins All Children's Hospital (JHACH), our physicians direct the Food Allergy Clinic, which aims to bring novel therapies, including oral immunotherapy, and complex care services for food allergy to families throughout Tampa Bay.

 Our program also participates in the Florida Newborn Screening Program for severe combined immunodeficiency (SCID) which leads to early diagnosis and treatment of a severe form of primary immunodeficiency while the condition is in the asymptomatic stage.
 Hematopoietic stem cell transplantation, also known as bone marrow transplantation, is offered as a curative treatment option for various types of severe immunodeficiencies and immune dysregulation conditions through close collaboration with the transplant team at JHACH.